CIA activities in Laos: 1958

-Laos 1959
+1959

-Victor B. Anthony and Richard R. Sexton, two Air Force historians, prepared a 400-page document called The War in Northern Laos, 1954-1973, based on two separate manuscripts.
-In this document, it shows that as early as 1959, the Joint Chiefs of Staff had conceived a plan for U.S. military intervention in Laos, two years earlier than previously thought.
+Victor B. Anthony and Richard R. Sexton, two Air Force historians, prepared a 400-page document called The War in Northern Laos, 1954-1973 showing that the Joint Chiefs of Staff had conceived a plan for U.S. military intervention in Laos as early as 1959, two years earlier than previously thought.
 In fall 1959, the U.S. Special Forces initiated training a number of Laotian soldiers in unconventional warfare tactics under the codename Erawan.
-This development occurred due to the US being unable to integrate the Pathet Lao communist army with the royal army.
+This development occurred due to the U.S. being unable to integrate the Pathet Lao communist army with the royal army.
 Air America—the name changed on March 26, 1959, primarily to avoid confusion about the air proprietary's operations in Japan 16—provided essential transportation for the expanding American effort in Laos.

 Since the Laotian government wanted U.S. assistance to remain secret in the Laotian Civil War against the Pathet Lao, the CIA established a unit from the United States Army Special Forces who arrived on the CIA proprietary airline Air America, wearing civilian clothes and having no obvious U.S. connection.
-These soldiers led Meo and Hmong tribesmen against communist forces.
-The covert program was called Operation Hotfoot.
+These soldiers led Hmong tribesmen against communist forces.
+The covert teams, called white star teams, in Project Hotfoot.
 At the U.S. Embassy, Brigader General John Heintges was labeled the head of the "Program Evaluation Office".

+During the summer of 1959, North Vietnam invaded Laos, which made the U.S. believe that its chances of success became even lower.
+They believed that the anti-Pathet policies had little chance of success due to the invasion.
+As part of the effort to turn the tides around, the “Air Force Chief of Staff Gen. Thomas D. White proposed that a “full-time” MAAG military operation should be established in Vientiane.
+White suggested that, due to the turn of events, it was prudent to fully take over the training from the French.
+White was convinced that it was the call in the right direction despite a possible international conflict this might spark, as it would serve as the means of saving “Laos from communism”.
+On the flip side while White's proposal was under review, Under Secretary of State for Political Affairs Robert D. Murphy warned of the possibility of China entering the war if the United States Army rushed to enter the war as the proposal of General White suggested.
+Murphy reasoned that there was “no proof” supporting the claim that North Vietnamese troops “were fighting in Laos”.
+Despite the caution from Murphy, the MAAG proposal was approved by president Dwight D. Eisenhower following a joint Chief of staff memorandum to the Secretary of Defense which was in support of the military operation.